 Can a Baby Carrier Cause Hip Dysplasia?

-At times, baby slings or baby carriers affect the healthy hip positioning or hip development of babies.
+At times, baby slings or baby carriers for hip dysplasia affect the healthy hip positioning or hip development of babies.

 According to the International Hip Dysplasia Institute, using baby carriers or baby slings that compresses a baby’s legs together could lead to hip dysplasia.